-New Years day is the only public holiday in Turkey which is not a religious holiday.
+New Years day is the only public holiday in Turkey which is not a religious holiday or national celebration.

-Many Turks celebrate the New year attending New Year Events and Parties, Those that stay at home, play games and watch the New Years TV and of course it would’nt be a Turkish get together if there was nt an abundance of food and Turkish Tea.
+Many Turks celebrate the New year attending New Year Events and Parties, Those that stay at home, play games and watch the New Years TV and of course it wouldn’t be a Turkish get together if there wasn’t an abundance of food and Turkish Tea.
 Many buy present for friends and loved ones.
 Though still a lot of families do not mark the the occasion.

 My favorite is the buying of red underwear for women, where this tradition comes from I am unsure, but I know that in Italy and Mexico it is also a tradition.
 The meaning of the red underwear is to bring luck for the coming year.
-It is thought that underwear is worn as the bell strike but this of course is awkward and many wear their new red underwear before they head out for New Years eve.
+It is thought that underwear is worn as the bells strike midnight, but this of course it is awkward and many wear their new red underwear before they head out for New Years eve.
 So don’t be surprised if your Turkish friends and family hand you new red underwear at New Year.
 I have been told that the funnier the pair the better!!

 Another is to open your house door or shop door at the bells and sprinkle salt on the doorstep, this is said to bring peace and abundance to your home and business.

 Opening the tap and letting the water run is another tradition said to bring abundance to the home.

 Going for a short walk is said to bring travel into your life.